Jeffrey L. Vagle

 - Biography

-Jeffrey Vagle, assistant professor of law, teaches privacy law, cybersecurity law, and law and ethics of technology.
-His scholarship focuses on issues of privacy, cybersecurity law and policy, and the ethics of technology and innovation.
-He is also affiliated with GSU's Evidence-Based Cybersecurity Research Group.
+Jeffrey Vagle, associate professor of law, teaches privacy law, cybersecurity law, and law and ethics of technology.
+His scholarship focuses on issues of privacy, cybersecurity law and policy, technology and society, and national security..
+He is an Affiliate Scholar with the Center for Internet and Society at Stanford Law School and is affiliated faculty with GSU's Evidence-Based Cybersecurity Research Group.

 Before joining the faculty of the Georgia State University College of Law, Professor Vagle was a lecturer in law and executive director of the Center for Technology, Innovation, and Competition at the University of Pennsylvania Law School.
 Prior to that, Professor Vagle practiced in the Privacy and Data Protection Practice Group of the Philadelphia offices of Pepper Hamilton LLP.